-Headed by senior attorney Dr. Nick Oberheiden, our Health Care Fraud Defense Group provides strategic, experience-based legal representation for health care providers that are under investigation or facing charges for Medicare fraud in Detroit, Michigan.
+Headed by senior attorney Dr. Nick Oberheiden, our Health Care Fraud Defense Group provides strategic, experience-based legal representation for health care providers that are under investigation or facing charges for Medicare/Medicaid fraud in Detroit.

-The greater Detroit area has become a primary target in the government’s ongoing battle against Medicare fraud.
+The greater Detroit area has become a primary target in the government’s ongoing battle against Medicare/Medicaid fraud.
 Due to Detroit’s large number of retirees, the city has one of the largest numbers of Medicare beneficiaries nationwide.
-This also means that Detroit health care providers’ Medicare billing rates are among the highest in the country, and this has led the Centers for Medicare and Medicaid Services (CMS) to keep a close eye on local Medicare providers.
+This also means that Detroit health care providers’ Medicare/Medicaid billing rates are among the highest in the country, and this has led the Centers for Medicare and Medicaid Services (CMS) to keep a close eye on local Medicare/Medicaid providers.

-Medicare fraud is a federal offense that involves submitting false or fictitious claims for reimbursement to CMS.
-There are varying forms of Medicare fraud.
+Medicare/Medicaid fraud is a federal offense that involves submitting false or fictitious claims for reimbursement to CMS.
+There are varying forms of Medicare/Medicaid fraud.
 Fraudulent reimbursement claims can potentially violate a number of different federal statutes.
 These include:

 - Anti-Kickback Statute – The Anti-Kickback Statute prohibits knowingly soliciting, paying, or accepting any form of compensation or reward for a referral for services, medication, supplies, or equipment for which you receive reimbursement under a federal health care benefit program.